loikein/hugo-novelist/README.md

     + [ ] Get the extra privacy version of the social shortcodes
 - Probably won't
     + Add pagination
-    + Do something about the code fence styling
     + Support LaTeX